Small BusinessMarch 19, 202624 min read

 Integration depth.
 Pre-built integrations with QuickBooks, Xero, Salesforce, or your specific ERP matter more than the number of integrations listed on the pricing page.
 Check whether the integration pushes data in both directions and handles errors gracefully.

-A 4-Week Implementation Plan to Get Started
+How to Get Started: A 4-Week Implementation Plan

 The biggest mistake small businesses make with document automation is trying to automate everything at once.
 Start with one workflow, get it working well, then expand.